Joshua-Olisa/Joshua-Olisa.github.io/README.md

 + Project Showcase: Highlights major work such as my "Natural Language Text Processing Analysis" and "Bank Customer Churn Analysis," complete with descriptions and direct links.

++ Projects page with:
+Same navigation bar, contact modal functionality and footer, Headers and description and Grid layout showing all 6 projects (2 per row on desktop, 1 per row on mobile) with clickable links to their respective GitHub repositories

 ## Built With
 The website is built using a clean, "vanilla" technology stack for high performance and complete design control: